 1.)
 Dental Exams

 It’s important that you schedule a dentist appointment for your child every six months.
-During the appointment, your child’s pediatric dentist will be able to inspect their teeth and gums for the beginning signs of or gum disease.
+During the appointment, our pediatric dentists will be able to inspect their teeth and gums for the beginning signs of or gum disease.
 They will also be able to take dental x-rays to get a better look at tooth decay that could be hiding beneath the surface.
-Your dentist will then assess your child’s risk for tooth decay based on tooth shape and structure.
+Our doctors will then assess your child’s risk for tooth decay based on tooth shape and structure.